ray-project/ray/README.rst

 |

-Ray is a flexible, high-performance distributed execution framework.
+Ray is a very flexible, high-performance distributed execution framework.

 Ray is easy to install: ``pip install ray``